zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (to come)

 ---
+[`Sun 23 Feb 2020 11:22:40 AM Beijing`]
+ 1. Splitting the CRpcRouter class to four smaller classes to allow better management of shared resources.

 [`Sat 15 Feb 2020 12:02:14 AM Beijing`]
 1. Fixed a bug in the streaming interface.
 2. Added [`Concept.md`](https://github.com/zhiming99/rpc-frmwrk/blob/master/Concept.md) as an introduction about the `rpc-frmwrk`.